Ave-Sergeev/LexChecker/README.md

 The following fields are set in `config.yaml`:

 - `Vocab`
-  - `words_path` - path to the file with random words (for responses).
+  - `words_path` - path to the file with a pool of random words (used for answers).
   - `dictionary_path` - path to the file with the `word:translation` dictionary.
 - `Logging`
   - `log_level` - log/tracing verbosity level.

 ***Attention!***
-You can set the configuration using environment variables without using the `config.yaml` file.
+Configuration can be set via environment variables without using the `config.yaml` file.
-To do this, set the necessary environment variables in the operating system and set the corresponding values.
+To do this, set the necessary environment variables in the operating system and assign them the appropriate values.

 Example:
 - `APP__LOGGING__LOG_LEVEL=INFO`